patrick-nicholson/patrick-nicholson.github.io/_posts/2023-02-20-universal-bootstrap.md

 -- apply md5 as the hash function
 __md5_applied as (
     select
-        -- packs all input columns into a single column -- i find this more convenient that trying select all but a few columns row({table}.*)::{table} as __data,
+        -- packs all input columns into a single column. i find -- this more convenient that trying select all but a few -- columns
+        row({table}.*)::{table} as __data,
         md5({column}::text) as __md5
     from